Efficient case management

 There are no automatic notifications when a nurse needs to contact a patient regarding abnormal test results.
 Instead, someone from our Client Success sends them a link in Slack for each individual test.
 Not the greatest use of their time.

-Users were annoyed with the redundancy involved in documentation.
-They expected to log their notes in a single case report, but needed to repeat documentation for each abnormal test.
+Clinicians expected to be able to log their notes in a single report, but because how the system was structured, they needed to repeat documentation for each abnormal test.

 More work for non-clinicians

-Not all clients who document on abnormal test results are trained clinicians.
-They may not be able to glance at a test result, see "Positive" or "Negative" and immediately know if it's normal or abnormal.
-They would need to click through additional pages to answer that question.
+Not all users who support documentation are trained clinicians.
+Some may not know at a glance if a test result is normal or abnormal.
+They would need to click through additional pages to confirm.

 Limited area to add / edit documentation